nelci592/reporting-docs/designing-reports/styling-reports/using-styles-to-customize-reports.md

 To create a style sheet for a report, follow these steps:

 1. Open the report in design view.

 1. Select the Report object.

-1. Click in the __StyleSheet__ property, click the ellipsis button to open the StyleRule Collection Editor.
+1. Click in the__StyleSheet__property, click the ellipsis button to open the StyleRule Collection Editor.

-1. Click __Add__ to add a new __StyleRule__.
+1. Click__Add__to add a new__StyleRule__.

-1. Expand the __Style__ property and customize your new __StyleRule__.
-For example, the screenshot below shows a __StyleRule__ that specifies a yellow background, blue text, and bold Times New Roman font.
+1. Expand the__Style__property and customize your new__StyleRule__.
+For example, the screenshot below shows a__StyleRule__that specifies a yellow background, blue text, and bold Times New Roman font.

   ![](images/Style1.png)

-1. Click in the __Selectors__ property, click the ellipsis button to open the TypeSelector Collection Editor.
+1. Click in the__Selectors__property, click the ellipsis button to open the TypeSelector Collection Editor.

-1. Click the drop-down arrow on the __Add__ button and select the type of selector to add.
+1. Click the drop-down arrow on the__Add__button and select the type of selector to add.
-        		See the type of selectors in [Understanding Style Selectors]({%slug telerikreporting/designing-reports/styling-reports/understanding-style-selectors%}).
+        		See the type of selectors in[Understanding Style Selectors]({%slug telerikreporting/designing-reports/styling-reports/understanding-style-selectors%})

 1. Use the properties area of the TypeSelector Collection Editor to customize the new selector.
-For example, the screenshot below shows a __StyleSelector__ named __DataField__ which applies to __TextBox__ report items only.
+For example, the screenshot below shows a__StyleSelector__named__DataField__which applies to__TextBox__report items only.

   ![](images/Style2.png)

-1. Click __OK__ when you are done adding selectors for the current StyleRule.
+1. Click__OK__when you are done adding selectors for the current StyleRule.

-1. Click __OK__ when you are done adding StyleRules for the report's StyleSheet.
+1. Click__OK__when you are done adding StyleRules for the report's StyleSheet.

 ## Assigning Styles to Report Items